 There isn’t a magic figure for how much money you should spend eating out.
 Everyone’s financials are different; two people who make the exact same income will choose how to spend their money differently.

-Additionally, it really doesn’t matter how much the average American spends on eating out a month (but, if you are curious, it’s about $232, according to The Simple Dollar).
-What really matters is how much you want to spend on dining out.
+Additionally, when deciding how much to spend eating out, you shouldn’t compare yourself to others.
+It really doesn’t matter how much your co-workers spend on their monthly dining out budget or the price the average American spends on eating out a month.
+(But, if you are curious, it’s about $232, according to The Simple Dollar).

 How much money you spend eating out should be dictated by your income, your necessary expenses and your savings – which you calculate in your monthly budget.

 Save Money By Not Eating Out!
 Anyone trying to save money or dig themselves out of debt has heard that the best advice to save money is to stop eating out – and believe it or not, it is absolutely true.
+There are times when you just can’t afford to eat out.
 Learning how to be frugal with your food will save you a ton of money.
 At the end of the article, I dive into top tips for how to save money by not eating out.

 How To Eat Out on a Budget